 Robert Reid hails from Jacksonville, Florida where he was an ensemble member of MadCowford Improv.
 Before joining MadCowford, Robert briefly trained with Theater Strike Force at the University of Florida.
-Robert moved to Chicago in the fall of November (bad timing right?).
-Since his arrival, Robert has performed with pH and trained with iO, Second City and The Annoyance.
+In Chicago, Robert has performed with pH and trained with iO, Second City and The Annoyance.
 Robert is extremely excited to have the opportunity to perform with Laugh Out Loud and loves every stinkin’ minute of it.

 Ross Foti has performed improv on the stages of ImprovOlympic, The Playground Theater (where he currently performs with Homey Loves Chachi), ComedySportz, and The Second City.
 He has appeared at the New York and Miami improv festivals, the New York Fringe Festival, and Chicago Sketchfest.
 Ross is particularly proud of his work with both Single Box Turn Productions (“Little House on the Parody” and “Band Geeks: A Halftime Musical”) and The Free Associates Theatre Co. (“Frodo-a-GoGo” and “Whose West Wing Is It Anyway?!”).